 Druley’s responsibilities were elevated in July 2016.
 Previously, she oversaw production for college networks at ESPN.
-In her role she oversees the look of all on-air content which includes studio and remote productions for ESPN’s Longhorn Network (LHN) and SEC Network as well as their creative directions, talent rosters and production personnel.
+In her role she oversees the look of all on-air content which includes studio and remote productions for ESPNU, Longhorn Network (LHN) and SEC Network as well as their creative directions, talent rosters and production personnel.

 Druley was named vice president, production, for the 24/7 University of Texas channel in March 2011.
 Her role expanded in 2013 to include the launch and management of all content produced for the Southeastern Conference‘s live national network.

 Prior to her promotion in 2011, Druley was a senior coordinating producer in the studio production department overseeing all NFL studio shows for ESPN — including the Emmy Award-winning Sunday NFL Countdown, Monday Night Countdown, NFL PrimeTime and NFL Live.
 In addition to managing all content, planning, budgeting and staffing for those programs, Druley was responsible for ESPN’s annual on-site coverage of the Super Bowl.